Table of Contents

 To ensure a smooth transition for new employees, most organizations schedule orientation programs to bring new staff up to speed in their jobs.
 To assess each individual’s knowledge and ability, employers should conduct a skills assessment and develop a customized training plan that is tailored to each employee’s competencies.

 A company should not consider its onboarding process completed with only the first few weeks of having a new employee.
-After hiring someone new, a company should work to quickly instil the business values and organizational culture into their new hires by giving them learning and development programs, performance reviews, and more.
+After hiring someone new, a company should work to quickly instill the business values and organizational culture into their new hires by giving them learning and development programs, performance reviews, and more.

 Important tasks during post-onboarding